There’s more to sport than

 The sport management program at WVU Tech offers a multidisciplinary curriculum which allows students to take a variety of sport discipline courses in addition to accounting, business management and communications.
+The program offers many different subjects incorporated into sport management, such as administration of sport, finance of sport, law in sport and ethics.

 Our students also participate in an extensive internship, which can include placement in a high school or college athletic department, with a semi-pro baseball team, local sporting goods companies or with an outdoor recreational company in the area.